LotharieSlayer/autoprod/README.md

 Please check and modify commands from the autoprod.sh because you don't may use supervisor as your process manager but maybe pm2 or another...

+In order to run this script automatically, you'll need [Cron](https://doc.ubuntu-fr.org/cron) which is a job scheduler.

 Once launched, this script will log into `autoprod.log` any update from your git remote request.